 The Parish will:

-• Display in church premises and on the front page of the parish website the details of who to contact if there are safeguarding concerns or support needs.
+Display in church premises and on the Parish website the details of who to contact if there are safeguarding concerns or support needs.

-• Take steps to protect children and adults when a safeguarding concern of any kind arises, following House of Bishops guidance, including notifying the Diocesan Safeguarding Team and statutory agencies immediately.
+Take steps to protect children and adults when a safeguarding concern of any kind arises, following House of Bishops guidance, including notifying the Diocesan Safeguarding Adviser (DSA) and statutory agencies immediately.

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

-This church appoints Mr Roger Grant as the Parish Safeguarding Officer.
+This church appoints Roger Grant as the Parish Safeguarding Officer

 Our Safeguarding Officer is: